 $$

-Starting at $\mu$ in the direction of $-H_3$ we end up in $\nu\colon=\l-(n_1-n_2)H_1$ after $n_2$ steps. $\nu$ lies on the boundary of the convex hull $C$ of $\{w\cdot\l:w\in N({\cal H})/Z\}$, for it cannot lie on a boundary part of $C$ parallel to $H_3$ an the intersection with the line passing through $\l$ and parallel to $H_2$ is given by the equation $\l-m_1H_1+x_3H_3=\l-x_2H_2$; putting $a_j=x_j/m_1$ gives $H_1=aH_2+bH_3$, i.e. $a=b=-1$ and thus $\l-x_2H_2=\l+m_1H_2$, which is not in $C$.
+Starting at $\mu$ in the direction of $-H_3$ we end up in $\nu\colon=\l-(n_1-n_2)H_1$ after $n_2$ steps.
+We claim that $\nu$ lies on the boundary of the convex set $C$.
+Firstly it cannot lie on a boundary part of $C$ parallel to $H_3$.
+Secondly the intersection with the line passing through $\l$ and parallel to $H_2$ is given by the equation $\l-mH_1+x_3H_3=\l-x_2H_2$, i.e.: $mH_1=x_2H_2+x_3H_3$, i.e. $x_2=x_3=-m$.
+Hence $\l-mH_2=\l+mH_2$, which is not in $C$ unless $m=0$.
 Thus $\nu$ is a weight and so is its reflection $w\cdot\nu$ about the line orthogonal to $H_3$; by lemma $\mu$ must also be a weight.

 $\eofproof$